 Estimated reading time: 4 minutes

-Will we meet the UN’s climate goals from the Paris Agreement?
-No one knows.
+Whether we meet the Paris Agreement’s goals or not, winter is in for a tough century.
 In the Alps, a number of ski destinations are taking steps to prepare for winters without sufficient snowfall.

 In 2007, approximately 90% of the Alps’ nearly seven hundred ski resorts were estimated as being snowsure, according to the hundred days rule.
 However, an OECD report from the same year revealed that only half of the ski resorts in Switzerland at lower elevations would be snowsure if the snow line were moved up less than 300 meters (1,000 feet).
 There are many indications that this is likely to happen, and the other Alpine countries have more low-lying ski areas than Switzerland.